 Speleothems are important paleoenvironmental archives (Lachniet, 2009; Fairchild and Treble, 2009; Fairchild and Baker, 2012; Koltai et al., 2018; Kern et al., 2019).
-Many different paleoclimatic proxies are currently studied in speleothems, such as stable isotopic compositions, trace element contents, calcite microfabrics, and isotopic compositions of water from speleothem inclusions (Fairchild and Treble, 2009; Wong and Breecker, 2015; Frisia, 2015; Demény et al., 2017; Baker et al., 2019).
-Nevertheless, the δ18O proxy is still the most commonly used for regional and global comparisons (Lisiecki and Raymo, 2005; McDermott et al., 2011; Govin et al., 2015).
-Therefore, understanding which climatic factor has the strongest influence on δ18O composition in a given site is

-30 a crucial problem (Lachniet, 2009).
+Many different paleoclimatic proxies are currently being studied in speleothems, such as stable isotope compositions, trace element contents, calcite microfabrics, and isotopic compositions of water from speleothem inclusions (Fairchild and Treble, 2009; Wong and Breecker, 2015; Frisia, 2015; Demény et al., 2017; Baker et al., 2019).
+Nevertheless, the δ^{18} O proxy is still the most commonly used for regional and global comparisons (Lisiecki and Raymo, 2005; McDermott et al., 2011; Govin et al., 2015).
+Therefore, understanding which climatic factor has the strongest influence on δ^{18} O composition at a given site is a crucial problem (Lachniet, 2009).

 Basically, the δ^{18} O value of speleothems reflects the oxygen isotopic composition of precipitation.
 The isotopic composition of precipitation depends on global factors, such as the mean isotopic composition of ocean surface water.
-On a long-term scale, the global volume of glacial ice has an impact on the δ^{18} O value of ocean surface water (Dansgaard, 1964).
+On a long-term scale, the global volume of glacial ice has an influence on the δ^{18} O value of ocean surface water (Dansgaard, 1964).
 Currently, the Atlantic Ocean is the main source of vapor for precipitation in Europe.

-35 Other potential sources are the Mediterranean Sea, Black Sea, and Nordic Seas (Ionita, 2014).
-Water from the Mediterranean Sea surface is enriched in 18O in comparison to water from the Atlantic Ocean.
-During glaciations, the Fennoscandian ice sheets (which is enriched in 16O) influence the atmospheric circulation in Central Europe and consequently influence the isotopic composition of meteoric water (Bianchi and McCave 1999; Elmore et al. 2015).
-During deglaciations, cold melting waters can slow down the circulation of Atlantic currents.
-The consequence of such a situation for Central Europe may be the limited influence of the Atlantic Ocean and the stronger influence of enriched 18O moisture transported from the Black Sea and Mediterranean region (Celle-Jeanton et al., 2001).
+Other potential sources are the Mediterranean Sea, Black Sea, and Nordic Seas (Ionita, 2014).
+Water from the Mediterranean Sea surface is enriched in 18 O compared to water from the Atlantic Ocean.
+During glaciations, the

+Fennoscandian ice sheet (which is enriched in 16 O) affects atmospheric circulation in Central Europe and thus the isotopic composition of meteoric water (Bianchi and McCave 1999; Elmore et al. 2015).
+During deglaciations, cold meltwater can slow down the circulation of Atlantic currents.
+The consequence of such a situation for Central Europe may be the limited influence of the Atlantic Ocean and the stronger influence of enriched 18 O moisture transported from the Black Sea and Mediterranean region (Celle-Jeanton et al., 2001).
 The other regional factor shaping δ^{18} O in Europe is the continental effect (McDermott et al., 2011).
-Finally, the isotopic composition of rainwater is modified at the precipitation site by local factors, such as the altitude, amount effect, and local temperature (Drysdale et al., 2005; Moseley et al., 2015).
+Finally, the isotopic composition of rainwater at the precipitation site is modified by local factors such as altitude, amount effect, and local temperature (Drysdale et al., 2005; Moseley et al., 2015).

-45 The isotopic composition of dripping waters can also be modified inside the soil and in the epikarst zone by evaporation and priori calcite precipitation (PCP; Baker et al., 2019).
-However, PCP affects more the δ13C value.
+The isotopic composition of dripping waters can also be modified inside the soil and epikarst zone by evaporation and prior calcite precipitation (PCP; Baker et al., 2019).
+However, PCP affects more the δ13C value of dissolved CO2 than δ18O value.
 In a cave environment, the isotopic fractionation between the dripping water and crystallizing calcite depends on the cave air temperature.
 The cave air temperature usually reflects the mean annual temperature in the near-cave area.
-Additionally, the isotopic composition of crystallizing calcite can be modified by kinetic effects if the relative 50 humidity of the cave air is below 100% (Dorale and Liu 2009).
+Additionally, the isotopic composition of the crystallizing calcite can be altered by kinetic effects when the relative humidity of the cave air is less than 100% (Dorale and Liu 2009).